niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - Finally, save the updated users info into our DB.
 Use `Model.save()` method to achieve that.

+### Find a record, edit and Update using findOneAndUpdate

+- Use `Model.findOneAndUpdate()` and pass an object with the matching fields.

+- The Object should have first parameter for searching document, and rest all parameters for updating it.

 ## 4. Claim Your Certifications!

 Best,